What Is Marketing Segmentation (And Why Should You Use It)?

 - Shop account data (last login, account type etc.)

 - Shopping cart data (when was it modified, number of items in cart)

 With this data, you can create segments as general (‘Customers from USA’) or specific (‘Customers from Europe that have spent over €50,000 this year with over 15 items in their shopping cart that haven’t logged in for 2 weeks’).

 And that’s just scratching the surface.
 The sky’s the limit: you’re free to tailor your web store and email marketing personalization to whatever works best for your specific company.

 Learn More About Personalized Marketing

 Ready to see what else you can achieve with smart use of segments?
-Discover how to strengthen your marketing strategy with your free guide to personalized B2B marketing.
+Discover how to strengthen your marketing strategy with our free 2019 E-Commerce Marketing Guide.